Scale-Adaptive Balancing of Exploration and Exploitation in Classical Planning: Background

 \subsection{Multi-Armed Bandit (MAB)}

-MAB \cite{thompson1933likelihood,robbins1952some,bush1953stochastic} is a problem of finding the best strategy to choose from multiple options of unknown reward distributions.
-It is typically depicted by a row of $K$ slot machines each with an ``arm'' (lever).
-Each time the player plays one of the machines and pulls an arm (a \emph{trial}), the player receives a reward sampled from the distribution assigned to the arm.
-Through multiple trials, the player discovers their distributions and selects arms to maximize the reward.
+MAB \citep{thompson1933likelihood,robbins1952some,bush1953stochastic} is a problem of finding the best strategy to choose from multiple unknown reward distributions.
+It is typically depicted by a row of $K$ slot machines each with a lever or ``arm.''
+Each time the player plays one of the machines and pulls an arm (a \emph{trial}), the player receives a reward sampled from the distribution assigned to that arm.
+Through multiple trials, the player discovers the arms' distributions and selects arms to maximize the reward.

-Literature on MAB is rich with multiple problem settings and a variety of optimization objectives.
-The most common setting of MAB is \emph{Cumulative Regret} (CR) minimization.
-Let $\rr_i$ ($1\leq i \leq K$) be a random variable (RV) for a reward that we would receive when we pull an arm $i$.
-We call $p(\rr_i)$ an unknown \emph{reward distribution} of $i$, whose unknown mean is $\E[\rr_i]$.
-Let $\rt_{i}$ be a RV of the number of trials performed on arm $i$ and $T=\sum_i \rt_{i}$ total number of trials across all arms. \begin{defi} The \emph{regret} $\Delta$ is the gap between the optimal and the actual reward: $\Delta=T\max_i \E[\rr_i] - \sum_i \E[\rt_{i}] \E[\rr_i].$ \end{defi}

-Algorithms whose regret per trial $\Delta/T$ converges to 0 with $T\to\infty$ are called \emph{zero-regret}.
-In particular, those with a logarithmically upper-bounded regret, $O(\log T)$, are called \emph{asymptotically optimal} because this is the theoretical optimum achievable by any algorithm \cite{lai1985asymptotically}.
+The most common optimization objective of MAB is \emph{Cumulative Regret} (CR) minimization.
+Let $\rr_i$ ($1\leq i \leq K$) be a random variable (RV) for the reward that we would receive when we pull arm $i$.
+We call $p(\rr_i)$ an unknown \emph{reward distribution} of $i$.
+Let $\rt_{i}$ be a RV of the number of trials performed on arm $i$ and $T=\sum_i \rt_{i}$ be the total number of trials across all arms. \begin{defi} The \emph{cumulative regret} $\Delta$ is the gap between the optimal and the actual expected cumulative reward: $ \textstyle\Delta=T\max_i \E[\rr_i] - \sum_i \E[\rt_{i}] \E[\rr_i]. $ \end{defi} Algorithms whose regret per trial $\Delta/T$ converges to 0 with $T\to\infty$ are called \emph{zero-regret}.
+Those with a logarithmically upper-bounded regret, $O(\log T)$, are also called \emph{asymptotically optimal} because this is the theoretical optimum achievable by any algorithm \citep{lai1985asymptotically}.
+Regret bounds tell the speed of convergence, thus its proof is stronger than that of the convergence proof.